ale-uy/DataScience/README.md

 7. `EDA.numeric_statistics(df)`: Generates statistical data for numerical variables in the DataFrame.

-8. `EDA.convert_to_numeric(df, target, method="ohe", drop_first=True)`: Performs categorical variable encoding using different methods.
+8. `EDA.convert_to_numeric(df, method="ohe", drop_first=True)`: Performs categorical variable encoding using different methods.
 In addition to "ohe" (one-hot-encode), "dummy" and "label" (label-encode) methods can be selected.

 9. `EDA.analyze_nulls(df)`: Returns the percentage of null values in the entire dataset for each column.